What is appendicitis?

-Appendicitis is when there is inflammation (swelling) of the appendix, a finger-shaped pouch that projects from the colon on the lower right side of your abdomen.
-Appendicitis can happen to anyone, but is most frequently occurs in people between the ages of 10 and 30.
+Appendicitis occurs when there is inflammation (swelling) of the appendix, a finger-shaped pouch that projects from the colon on the lower right side of your abdomen.
+Appendicitis can happen to anyone, but most frequently occurs in people between the ages of 10 and 30.

 - Bloating in your abdomen

 - Nausea and vomiting

 - Pain that increases if you walk, cough, or make other jarring movements

 - Sudden pain that begins around your navel (belly button) and usually shifts to the right side of your lower abdomen

 - Sudden pain that begins on the right side of your lower abdomen